ninelore/dotfiles/README.md

 ## Installation
 **I recommend using the yay pacman/AUR wrapper.**
-The root of the repo resembles $HOME (you need to add the dot to everything in the repo root)
+The root of the repo resembles $HOME (you need to add the dot where it is missing!!)

 To install all required packages (Arch Linux) run this: **requires yay**
 `yay -Syu --needed $(grep requirements.txt)`